nroca22/MP08UF2/activitat2.md

 `CREATE USER 'ownclouduser'@'localhost' IDENTIFIED BY 'Admin1234';`

-Li donem accés a l'usuari que acabem de crear a la base de dades de owncloud `GRANT ALL ON owncloud.* TO 'ownclouduser'@'localhost' IDENTIFIED BY 'Admin1234' WITH GRANT OPTION;´
+Li donem accés a l'usuari que acabem de crear a la base de dades de owncloud `GRANT ALL ON owncloud.* TO 'ownclouduser'@'localhost' IDENTIFIED BY 'Admin1234' WITH GRANT OPTION;`